RichardLitt/low-resource-languages/README.md

   * [OpenDataKit](http://opendatakit.org/downloads/) Open Data Kit (ODK) is an open-source suite of tools that helps organizations author, field, and manage mobile data collection solutions
   * [panlex-tools](https://github.com/longnow/panlex-tools) This package contains scripts to transform lexical resources into a format suitable for importing into PanLex.
 Documentation may be found at http://dev.panlex.org/tools/
   * [pepper](https://github.com/korpling/pepper) Pepper is a pluggable, Java-based, open source converter framework for linguistic data.
+  * [poio-analyzer](https://github.com/cidles/poio-analyzer) Poio is a collection of software tools for linguists working in language documentation, descriptive linguistics and/or language typology.
+It allows linguists to manage and analyze their data.
+The Poio Interlinear Editor allows to add morpho-syntactic annotations to transcriptions.
+It supports various file formats for input, but will only output standardized XML defined by the Corpus Encoding Standard and the Text Encoding Initiative.
+Several tools for analyzing linguistic data will be made available to further process annotated data.
+Poio tools are written in Python and are based on PyQt.
   * [poio-api](https://github.com/cidles/poio-api) Poio API is a free and open source Python library to access and search data from language documentation in your linguistic analysis workflow.
 It converts file formats like Elan’s EAF, Toolbox files, Typecraft XML and others into annotation graphs as defined in ISO 24612.
 Those graphs, for which we use an implementation called “Graph Annotation F… http://media.cidles.eu/poio/poio-api
+  * [poio-corpus](https://github.com/cidles/poio-corpus) The Poio Corpus is a freely available collection of language resources for the lesser-used languages.
+The data is extracted from free sources like Wikipedia, dictionaries, documents, websites and others.
+  * [poio-doc](https://github.com/cidles/poio-doc) Documentation of the Poio project.http://www.poio.eu
+  * [poio-site](https://github.com/cidles/poio-site) The website of the Poio project - http://www.poio.eu
+  * [pressagio](https://github.com/cidles/pressagio) Pressagio is a library that predicts text based on n-gram models.
+For example, you can send a string and the library will return the most likely word completions for the last token in the string.
+  * [pyannotation](https://github.com/cidles/pyannotation) PyAnnotation is a Python Library to access and manipulate linguistically annotated corpus files.
   * [pyDelphin](https://github.com/goodmami/pydelphin) Python libraries for DELPH-IN (Friendly Fork)
   * [Rosetta Pangloss](https://code.google.com/p/rosetta-pangloss/source/checkout) The Rosetta Project's Pangloss system
   * [Salt](https://github.com/korpling/salt) A graph-based model to store and manipulate linguistic data.